Skip to content

 Barren Highest possible land mass.
 Most likely to push 1,000+ land.
 Primary clustering target.

-Balance Can reach 850–900 with a good roll.
+Balanced Can reach 850–900 with a good roll.
 Acceptable clustering candidate.

 U.Spazial Best planet for artifact digging.
 Seek out 2-land copies specifically.